safepay/sensor.fronius/README.md

 Returns "Common Inverter Data" from Fronius inverters

-Currently only handles single devices.
+Currently only handles single Inverter devices.

 The Default URL called is http://ip_address/GetInverterRealtimeData.cgi?Scope=Device&DeviceId=1&DataCollection=CommonInverterData

-If your device has a different id than "1" then pass your device ID as "device" as per the configuration.
+If your device has a different id than "1" then pass your device ID as "device_id" as per the configuration.

 ## Installation
 Copy all the files (except the README) into a fronius folder in your custom_components directory in the config directory of Home Assistant.